adamwulf/app-launch-guide/README.md

  - it'll further validate that your customers actually want what you're building
  	- if you can't get their email, you defintiely can't get their money

-I use [MadMimi](https://madmimi.com/short_ref/nyw) to manage my email list, but there's lots of options out there for free and for cheap.
+I use [Mad Mimi](https://madmimi.com/short_ref/nyw) to manage my email list, but there's lots of options out there for free and for cheap.

 You should aim for 5% to 10% of incoming traffic to convert into an email address.